ncov-ic/pipeline/README.md

 ### Running the reports

-The reports need to be run in the following order: rtm_incoming_preflight (which pulls the data from the COVID-19 dashboard), rtm_incoming_dashboard (which cleans the downloaded data), and rtm_collate_data (which tidies the data into its final format).
-To a run a report use the following:
+The reports would need to be run in the following order: rtm_incoming_preflight (which pulls the data from the COVID-19 dashboard), rtm_incoming_dashboard (which cleans the downloaded data), and rtm_collate_data (which tidies the data into its final format).
+To a run a report you would use the following:

 ```r
 id <- orderly::orderly_run("rtm_incoming_preflight", root = path)